holdenlee/philosophocle/posts/the-importance-of-having-a-strong-pseudorandom-generator.md

 ME: Why not something... pseudorandom?

-PROF. RANDO: Ah, mathematicians have much loftier things to think about than the problems of someone who is unable to decide which ice cream flavor to get!
+PROF. RANDO: Ah, the digits of pi *are* pseudorandom - to someone who doesn't know the digits of pi!
+Anyway, mathematicians have much loftier things to think about than the problems of someone who is unable to decide which ice cream flavor to get!
 We have much harder problems to deal with, such as "out of the million possible conjectures I could make, which will be beautifully correct?"
 We simply flipped to a random page in the "Encyclopedia of Mathematical Constants" and asked a grad student to copy the numbers.
 We never claimed the numbers were random.
 In fact, we nicknamed it the Decider - it was only afterwards that it became known as the Randomizer.

 ME: I'm glad you chose pi.
 Decitis deserved what was coming to him.